 The prepubertal scrotal skin is thin and thickens with subsequent hormonal stimulation during puberty.
 Immediately beneath the skin are the smooth muscle and elastic tissue layers of Dartos’ fascia, similar to the superficial fatty layer (Camper’s fascia) of the abdominal wall.
 The deep membranous layer (Scarpa’s fascia) of the abdominal wall extends into the perineum, where it is referred to as Colles’ fascia, and forms part of the scrotal wall (Figure 93-2).
 The blood supply is derived primarily from branches of the femoral and internal pudendal arteries.
 Lymphatics from the scrotum drain into the inguinal and femoral nodes.

 Anatomy of the scrotum and the testis. a. = artery; v. = vein.

 The testes average in size between 4 and 5 cm in length and 3 cm in width and depth and usually lie in an upright position, with the superior portion tipped slightly forward and outward.
 Each testis is encased in a thick fibrous tunica albuginea except posterolaterally, where it is in tight apposition with the epididymis.
 The enveloping tunica vaginalis covers the anterior and lateral aspects of the testes and attaches to the posterior scrotal wall.
 Superiorly, the testes are suspended from the spermatic cord; inferiorly, the testis is anchored to the scrotum by the scrotal ligament (gubernaculum).
-Maldevelopment with lack of firm posterior fixation of the tunica vaginalis leaves the testes and epididymis at risk for torsion about the spermatic cord.
-The ...
+Maldevelopment with lack of firm posterior fixation of the tunica vaginalis leaves the testes and epididymis at risk for torsion ...